 FEDERAL FUNDING CONTRIBUTES TO MAJOR ROAD IMPROVEMENTS

-Frankfort received funding from the Federal Highway Administration (FHWA) and Indiana Department of Transportation (INDOT) to reconstruct a portion of South Maish Road, which serves as a main north-south corridor past the High School and into residential sections of the City.
+Frankfort received funding from the Federal Highway Administration (FHWA) via the Indiana Department of Transportation (INDOT) to reconstruct a portion of South Maish Road, which serves as a main north-south corridor to the High School from residential sections of the City.

 Through collaborative meetings between F&V and City staff, the main enhancement goals were determined to be: